-VEX IQ Fall season started on September 18, with team practices to build and test the robots.
+VEX IQ Fall season will start at the beginning of September 2018, with team practices to build and test the robots.
 The 4 week leagues start in October, with a league championship tournament in November.
-There is also an all day tournament on Saturday Dec.
-9th.
+There is also an all day tournament in December

 For Grades 7-12, our VEX EDR program will be forming teams, to compete in VEX Robotics Competitions (VRC).

-The VEX EDR fall season started August 14th and the first "league nights" start in October.
+The VEX EDR fall season will start in August 2018, and the first "league nights" start in September.
 The teams will compete in their league championships, and two all day tournaments.

 Team "Game Over" 2017 State of Michigan "Design Award" winners!

 Thanks to the following businesses and individuals who are investing in and donating to Jenison Robotics, making this program possible!
 Together, we are helping students learn incredible skills!